ThorsenRune/LM-Android/README.md

 # LM_Android

-Android application for controlling the LiberMano device
+Android application for controlling the LiberMano device latest release [here](https://github.com/ThorsenRune/LM_Android/releases/latest)

 Libermano is a system for restoring movements.
 (A branch of the MeCFES system https://mecfes.wikispaces.com/)